What Are The Best Debit Cards For Kids (And Teens)?

-Here are some of the best debit cards for kids and teens can help teach them about managing money.
-Continue reading to learn more about the cards we reviewed.
+Here are some of the best debit cards for kids and teens to help teach them about managing money.

-Check out the list below and see which of these debit cards will work best for helping you teach your children to manage money and other important financial literacy lessons.
+Check out the list below and see which debit cards will work best for helping you teach your children to manage money and other important financial literacy lessons.

 1. Greenlight

-Greenlight is a debit card for kids but is managed by parents.
+Greenlight is a debit card for kids, but parents manage it.

 It has several great features:

-See the Greenlight Max account if you’re interested in having your child earn cash back on purchases and more interest on savings ($9.98/mo.).
+See the Greenlight Max account if you want your child to earn cash back on purchases and more interest on savings ($9.98/mo.)..
+Also, check out Greenlight Infinity if you want to use the card to help your child start investing ($14.98/mo).

 Learn More: Greenlight Debit Card Review